usdot-fhwa-OPS/pcis-poc/README.md

 **Step 3:**

-Access your AWS account via the AWS CLI by running the following commandm in terminal:
+Access your AWS account via the AWS CLI by running the following command in terminal:
 ```
 aws configure sso
 ```